B2B Insights

 .jpg)

-The stakes couldn't be higher when designing SDR compensation structures.
+The stakes couldn't be higher when designing SDR comp plans.
 According to Glassdoor, the average U.S. Field Sales Representative earns around $62,000 in base salary plus an additional $53,000 in commissions and bonuses.
+When crafting an effective SDR compensation plan, the right approach depends on variables like your budget, team size, and specific sales goals.

 SDRs earn solely through the deals they close.
 If an SDR generates $100,000 in sales with a 5% commission rate, they earn $5,000.
 Companies typically offer significantly higher commission rates - often 18-20% compared to the standard 10% in SaaS.